 There are two considerations here:

 Most people settle around the 7.25″-7.4″ mark because of the massive range of truck and wheel options for that size.
-Once you get past 10Xmm trucks, you’re stuck until you get to 126mm/129mm, which lands you around the 7.75″ mark.
+Once you get past 10Xmm trucks, you’re stuck until you get to 126mm/129mm, which lands you around the 7.9″ mark.
 This isn’t optimal for a lot of freestyle, but it’s certainly workable.
 Bigger than that tends to look clunky, and makes rail

 Some people think they need wider boards because they have bigger feet.
 That’s not the case at all – Kevin Harris was a tall guy with huge feet who ripped on a tiny matchstick.
 If you’re dragging your toes, that’s you being sloppy, and not a problem with the deck.

-An additional consideration is that freestyle tricks often put a lot of strain into the boards.
+However, an additional consideration is that freestyle tricks often put a lot of strain into the boards.
 Concave usually adds rigidity, but sometimes it can distribute that force weirdly, and cause cracking and additional flexing.

 I’ll leave this to Mullen: “Flexible boards are the worst for freestyle; they kill reaction time.
 A solid, fairly heavy deck is my preference because it doesn’t flip out of control and doesn’t mess up the balance and quickness with flexing.”